| Deborah D. Tucker, MPA, Executive Director |

 In

-1982, she became the first Executive Director of
+1982, Debby became the first Executive Director of

 the Texas Council on Family Violence,